 Formal reporting still affords privacy to the reporter, and only a small group of officials who need to know will be told, including but not limited to Campus Life, Human Resources, Campus Safety and the Behavioral Intervention Team.
 Information will be shared as necessary with investigators, witnesses and the responding party.
 The circle of people with this knowledge will be kept as tight as possible to preserve a reporting party’s rights and privacy.

 Upon receiving a report of a reportable offence, the mandated reporter’s initial response will be to notify the appropriate Title IX Coordinator/Compliance Officer.
 The university will then provide information and support to the accuser, and to take steps to promote the safety of the campus.

 - The University employee or mandated reporter who received the report of discrimination, harassment, sexual harassment, sexual misconduct, sexual assault, dating violence, domestic violence and stalking will immediately notify a Title IX Coordinator/Compliance Officer of the incident and if appropriate, they will assign a Title IX Investigator.

 - If the accused or accuser is an employee, the Executive Director of Human Resources will be notified.
-If the accused or accuser is a student, the Vice President of Student Life will be notified.
+If the accused or accuser is a student, the Vice President of Campus Life will be notified.
 Other University officials may also be notified as needed to accomplish the purposes of this policy.